Ghana, Cameroon, Nigeria, South Africa, Tunisia

 ST Asamoah Gyan

-He is Ghana's all-time leading goal-scorer.
-He played in three WC Finals: 2006, 2010 and 2014.
-In 2010, Ghana reached the quarterfinal of the WC Finals in South Africa.
+Asamoah Gyan is Ghana's all-time leading goal-scorer.
+He played in three World Cup Finals: 2006, 2010 and 2014.
+With 6 goals, he is the top African goalscorer in the history of the World Cup.
+Gyan has also represented Ghana in seven Africa Cup of Nations.
+In 2010, Ghana reached the quarterfinal of the World Cup Finals in South Africa.
 Gyan played his club football with Udinese, Rennes, Sunderland, Al Ain FC, Shanghai SIPG, etc.He enjoyed a successful career in Europe and was one of the best African players in the 1990's.
 His most successful period was spent with Eintracht Frankfrut where he was the Bundesliga back-to-back top scorers twice in five seasons.
 He earned 59 caps, Despite playing with Abedi Pele, Ghana failed to qualify for the WC Finals.
 He is the third highest goalscoring total in the nation's history behind Abedi Pele and Asamoah Gyan.

 ST: Anthony Yeboah

-- I did not have room for Kevin-Prince Boateng, Kwasi Owusu, Hesse Odamtten and Joe Odoi.
+--I did not have room for Kevin-Prince Boateng, Kwasi Owusu, Hesse Odamtten, Joe Odoi, Edward Boye and Kwasi Owusu.

 My big question mark was the left wing forward position.
 I have three great candidates for the position: Opoku Nti, Ibrahim Sunday and Muhammad Polo.